Spirituality and ageing: implications for the care and support of older people

 - World Health Organisation (1998) Quality of life report: Social change and mental health cluster - consultation on spirituality, religion and personal beliefs

 This Insight was written by Harriet Mowat and Maureen O'Neill (Faith in Older People) and has been reviewed by Elizabeth MacKinlay (Charles Sturt University), Neil Macleod (SSSC), John Swinton (University of Aberdeen) and Gordon Watt (Scottish Government).
 IRISS is very grateful to them for their input.

-This Work, Spirituality and ageing: implications for the care and support of older people, by IRISS is licensed under a Creative Commons Attribution-NonCommercial 2.5 UK: Scotland license.
+This Work, Spirituality and ageing: implications for the care and support of older people, by IRISS is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license.